scaleway/scaleway-cli/docs/commands/s2s-vpn.md

 ## A VPN gateway is an IPsec peer managed by Scaleway.
 It can support multiple connections to customer gateways.

+A VPN gateway is an IPsec peer managed by Scaleway.
+It can support multiple connections to customer gateways.

 ### Create VPN gateway